Keyshawn Johnson

-Joseph Keyshawn Johnson (born July 22, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL) for eleven seasons.
+Joseph Keyshawn Johnson (born July 22, 1972) is an American former professional football wide receiver who played in the National Football League (NFL) for 11 seasons.

-He played college football for the University of Southern California, and earned All-American honors.
-He was selected first overall by the New York Jets in the 1996 NFL Draft.
-He also played professionally for the Tampa Bay Buccaneers, Dallas Cowboys and Carolina Panthers.
+He played college football for the USC Trojans, and earned All-American honors twice.
+He was selected first overall by the New York Jets in the 1996 NFL draft.
+He also played for the Tampa Bay Buccaneers, Dallas Cowboys, and Carolina Panthers.
 He was one of three wide receivers to be taken first overall in NFL draft history and the most recent.
+During his tenure with the Buccaneers, Johnson was a member of the team that won Super Bowl XXXVII in 2003.

 He retired from football following the 2006 season, and spent seven years as a television broadcaster for the sports channel ESPN.
+He was one of the co-hosts of the FS1 weekday morning debate show Undisputed with Richard Sherman, Michael Irvin, and Skip Bayless.
+He has since joined Paul Pierce and Joy Taylor to co-host the FS1 weekday show Speak.

-Early years
+Early life

 Johnson was born in Los Angeles, California.
-He attended Palisades High School for his sophomore and junior years and Susan Miller Dorsey High School in Los Angeles, and played high school football for the Dorsey Dons his senior year.
+He attended Palisades High School for his sophomore and junior years and then Susan Miller Dorsey High School, also in Los Angeles, for his senior year.
 Though a standout prospect at football, Johnson's early life was plagued by gang crime and legal troubles.
-In eighth grade, he spent nine months in a California youth facility after being arrested for possession of marijuana, cocaine and a concealed handgun.
+In eighth grade, he spent nine months in a California youth facility after being arrested for possession of marijuana, cocaine, and a concealed handgun.
 His low SAT scores forced him to start his college football career in community college.